 The resources available to the children are extensive and support their play choices extremely well.
 The use of visual aids and labelling with words to show what resources are available is exceptional and ensures that all children are ably supported in making their own choices.
-The deployment of the staff is very effective and enables children to decide if they want to play indoors or outside, using the schools grounds.
-The environment and accommodation is conducive to supporting children's continued learning and development; it is organised very well and carefully looked after.
+The deployment of the staff is very effective and enables children to decide if they want to play indoors or outside.
+The environment and accommodation is conducive to supporting children's continued learning and development, it is organised very well and carefully looked after.
 Children clearly benefit and thrive as a result.
-Children's displayed comments such as 'they look after you' or 'it's really fun here' clearly shows a great sense of belonging.

 Actions taken to improve the club are well targeted to have a considerable impact in bringing about sustained improvement.
-Since the last inspection, the extension to the building has created more space for children, who were fully involved in deciding the use of new areas.
+Since the last inspection, the extension to the building has created more space for children.
 Previous recommendations have been implemented in an extremely positive way.
-For example, the environment now reflects many attractively displayed examples of children's work.
+For example, each child now has an allocated member of staff to support them on a daily basis.
+The environment reflects many attractively displayed examples of children's work.
 The manager is superbly successful in inspiring the staff team and they demonstrate high levels of practice.
-Reflective practice is evident and each session is evaluated to ensure it is meeting the needs of the children and others.
-The club promotes equality and diversity very effectively and as a result all children are well integrated and their experiences are positive.
+Reflective practice is evident, sessions are evaluated to ensure that they are meeting the needs of the children and others.
+The club promotes equality and diversity very effectively and as a result, all children are well integrated and their experiences are positive.
 Available resources, posters and children's displays reflect positive images of the wider world.
-Effective processes to support a child's home language are in place when this is required.

-Excellent partnership working takes place to ensure every child receives a high level of care and support.
+Excellent partnership working takes place to ensure that every child receives a high level of care and support.
 The club is highly committed to working in partnership with others and in establishing effective working relationships.
 As result, children's continued learning, development and welfare are well promoted.
 Parents and carers are extremely well informed about the club's policies and practices.
 Details obtained ensure that children's individual needs are fully met and respected.
 The club has a highly positive relationship with all parents and carers.
-They are fully encouraged to be involved in decision-making and there are varied channels for this, although not all embrace the opportunity to do so.
+They are fully encouraged to be involved in decision-making.

-The quality and standards of the early years provision and outcomes for children and equipment within the setting, such as scissors and clay modelling tools.
-In addition, at a planned activity they use woodwork tools.
+The quality and standards of the early years provision and outcomes for children

+All children show a strong sense of security and feeling of being safe within the club, ably supported by its excellent practices.
+Children safely use a range of tools and equipment within the setting, such as scissors.
 They have an extremely confident understanding of how they keep themselves safe.
-Information is shared with them to support this, for example, detail about internet safety, and they benefit from regular visits from the community warden.
-The quality of adult interaction and exemplary organisation of the club helps children gain an exceptionally strong sense of well-being.
+Information is shared with them to support this, for example, they benefit from visits from the military, police, the fire service and the St.John's Ambulance Service.
+The quality of staff interaction and exemplary organisation of the club, helps children gain an exceptionally strong sense of well-being.